Protecting Precious Time With Your Children

 In certain cases, it is in the best interests of the children to have the grandparents assume custody.
 If a birth mother is very young, for example, she may not have the emotional or financial resources to raise a small child by herself.
 In order for the grandparents to carry health insurance for the children, they must be granted custody by the court.

-Our firm also takes cases from stepparents wishing to obtain custody and visitation rights.
+Our firm also represents stepparents wishing to obtain custody and visitation rights.
 Securing these rights entitles the child to full rights of inheritance, and tightens the bond connecting an extended family.